nextagencyio/syncnext/scripts/README.md

 - If you see this error, make sure your package.json scripts use `tsx` not `ts-node`.

 ### "Please provide CONTENTFUL_MANAGEMENT_TOKEN and CONTENTFUL_SPACE_ID"
-- Ensure your `.env.local` file exists in the project root
+- Ensure your `.env` file exists in the project root
 - Verify your environment variable names match exactly
 - Check that your Contentful management token has the necessary permissions